Alexandra Nixey

 • Neurodivergent clients

-• Clients from CALD and First Nations backgrounds
+• Clients from Culturally and Linguistically diverse backgrounds

 • LGBTIQ+ individuals

-• Individuals with lived experience of trauma and family violence
+• Individuals with lived experience of trauma, family violence and sexual violence

 • Clients navigating disability and complex support needs